 The Long War, Part 24/ Troubles in Transylvania, 1596-1599

-He was having lengthy negotiations about this with Emperor Rudolf.
+He was having lengthy negotiations about ceding the throne of Transylvania with Emperor Rudolf.
 He asked for the Silesian Principalities of Oppeln and Ratibor with the rank of an Imperial Prince, in addition to this, he wanted to be a member of the Order of the Golden Fleece.
 Still, he hasn`t stopped the war against the Ottoman Empire.
 His Captain Borbély György of Lippa castle took the forts of Csanád and Arad during the autumn of 1597 but his Chancellor Jósika István could not take Temesvár (Timisoara) castle.
 Here is more about the strategically so important Lippa castle, one of the “entrances” of Transylvania:

-The Turks have also wanted to make peace with him, promising him that he could keep his throne if he accepted the authority of the Sublime Port but Báthory has not agreed.
+The Ottoman Turks also wanted to make peace with him, promising him that he could keep his throne if he accepted the authority of the Sublime Port but Báthory has not agreed.
 Clearly, Transylvania was not like Wallachia or Moldova where the Sultan was able to control the situation easily, assigning voivodes to his liking.
 As for the political relationship between the Transylvanian princes and the Sultan, read the story of how Báthory’s uncle, István had been appointed as the prince in 1575:

 Báthory and his diplomat, Father Carillo had been discussing the issue in Prague for a year before they could come to terms with Habsburg Rudolf.
 Zsigmond has finally got the Golden Fleece and the two principalities, plus 50,000 pieces of gold annually.
 The Emperor made a promise to get the rank of a Cardinal for him by asking the Pope for it.
 After this, Báthory announced to the Estates of Transylvania in the spring of 1598 that he would resign.
-In fact, he has left Transylvania in April 1598.
+He left Transylvania in April 1598.

 Royal commissioners were supposed to lead the country in his stead (the name of Nádasdy Ferenc had come up here), namely they were the following persons: Bishop Szuhay István of Vác, Istvánffy Miklós, and Bartholomäus Pezzen.
 Before their arrival, Bocskai István and Maria Christina, the wife of Zsigmond had been in charge of the power.

 This way, Zsigmond thought that Transylvania would remain in the Báthory family’s hands, and he knew that András was supported by Poland.
 He thought that András could settle the problems with the Ottomans as well.
 Of course, Emperor Rudolf has had enough of the ceaseless bargaining and he got angry because Báthory had ceded his power to his cousin without asking for Rudolf`s permission.
 Cardinal András tried to come to terms with him and with the Turks in vain.
 There was an issue with the Sultan: he wanted to get back the important castles of Lippa and Jenő but Prince András refused to return them.